prefuzek/angst-in-space/README.md

 ## Gameplay

 You can either play locally, taking turns at the computer, or you can play by email, sending the saved gamestate at the end of each turn.
-If you do this, just replace your old 'save.txt' with the new one, then click 'Load' to get the new gamestate.
+If you do this, just replace your old `save.txt` with the new one, then click 'Load' to get the new gamestate. (`save.txt` is created and read/written in the same directory as the .jar file.)

 ### Objective: